 Hemp (Cannabis sativa), also called industrial hemp, is a plant of the family Cannabaceae cultivated for its fibre (bast fibre) or its edible seeds.
 Hemp is sometimes confused with the cannabis plants that serve as sources of the drug marijuana and the drug preparation hashish.
 Although all three products—hemp, marijuana, and hashish—contain tetrahydrocannabinol (THC), a compound that produces psychoactive effects in humans, the variety of cannabis cultivated for hemp has only small amounts of THC relative to that grown for the production of marijuana or hashish.

 These two plants of the cannabis families are different from each other in terms of chemical properties, cultivation process, usage and other traits.

-Hemp is mainly cultivated for producing natural hemp oil for pain relief, fabrics, food, rope and many other items.
+Hemp is mainly cultivated for producing natural hemp oil, fabrics, food, rope and many other items.

 Hemp does not have psychoactive traits as with marijuana (you cannot get high).
 Marijuana contains high levels of THC of 20 percent or higher.
 The psychoactive ingredient THC in hemp contains less than 0.3 percent.